The Guardians Of The Galaxy Will Battle Alongside The Avengers In ‘Infinity War’

 Dreams do come true!
 The Guardians of the Galaxy will officially battle alongside the Avengers in ‘Infinity War,’ proven by a behind-the-scenes video on Feb.
-10. Marvel studios made the announcement, exciting fans all over the world!
+10. Marvel Studios made the announcement, exciting fans all over the world!
 Check it out!

 Action movie fans, rejoice!
 The Guardians of the Galaxy will be joining forces with Iron Man, Captain America, and more super heroes in the highly anticipated flick Avengers: Infinity War.
 Marvel made the announcement on Feb.
 10, sharing a behind-the-scenes clip full of juicy details.
 While standing in front of a green screen, Robert Downey Jr., 51, Tom Holland, 20, and Chris Pratt, 37, dished about their first day on set at Pinewood Studios in Atlanta.